arnegroskurth/Symgrid/README.md

 ### Step 2: Enable the bundle

-The Symgrid bundle needs to be registered as Symfony bundle:
+The SymgridBundle along with the FontAwesomeBundle needs to be registered on the kernel:

 ```php
 // app/AppKernel.php